Klus3kk/Aniimal-Programming-Language/docs/standard-library/overview.rst

 2. **List Functions** - Tools for working with and manipulating lists
 3. **String Functions** - String manipulation and processing
 4. **I/O Functions** - Reading from and writing to console and files
+5. **Audio Functions** - Lightweight helpers for loading and controlling sounds
-5. **Random Functions** - Random number generation and randomization tools
+6. **Random Functions** - Random number generation and randomization tools

 How to Use the Standard Library
 -----------------------------